 HPHT (High Pressure, High Temperature) and CVD (Chemical Vapour Deposition) have become the standard means for growing diamonds in the lab.
 HPHT uses vast amounts of energy to create a pressurised environment in which the diamonds are created, and the resulting gem-quality diamonds are usually around 10-30% cheaper than equivalent mined diamonds.
 Industrial diamonds are also commonly created in labs.

-The IQ Diamond is created by growing CVD on the mantle of the stone, which is a unique method, and results in a stone with the same hardness as a diamond, mined or lab-grown.
+The Ethica Diamond is created by growing CVD on the mantle of the stone, which is a unique method, and results in a stone with the same hardness as a diamond, mined or lab-grown.

 There has been a sea-change in the way consumers are purchasing, in recent years.
 The environment and ethical considerations are becoming more important, with single-use plastics hitting the headlines as a major topic in 2018.
 Other hot-topics have included sweatshops, Fairtrade, and food miles, but while the focus changes, the subject doesn’t go away.